aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 * `Logging.off()` which will turn off all logging in the Lambda handler.
 * `Logging.selective()` which allows you to selectively control what data is logged.
 This is particularly useful for situations where the API call response may contain sensitive data.

-When using `Logging.selective()` you will be able to control what data is logged via `LoggingProps`. `LoggingProps` is an interface that exposes the following flags:
+When using `Logging.selective()` you will be able to control what data is logged via `LoggingOptions`. `LoggingOptions` is an interface that exposes the following flags:
 * `logHandlerEvent` - this determines whether or not the event object received by the handler will be logged.
 * `logApiResponse` - this determines whether or not the API call response will be logged.
 * `logResponseObject` - this determines whether or not the response object that will be returned by the Lambda will be logged.
 The following is an example of a response object: